 - a. the courses of the master's programmes

 - Nederlands recht, except for the Ondernemingsrecht course and the course Capita Selecta Criminologie

 - > Forensica, Criminologie en Rechtspleging

 - Recht en Arbeid

 - European Law School

 - Globalisation and Law

 - Fiscaal recht, specialisatie Directe belastingen, except for the Fiscaal concernrecht course

+- as named in this annex

 - b. the courses

 - .
 Advocaat en ethos / The good lawyer

 - .
 Customs law

 - .
 Advanced customs law

 - .
 Computational Science of Taxation